peteroupc/html3dutil/doc/H3DU.Math.md

 <code>true</code> if at least one
 of the minimum coordinates is greater than its corresponding maximum coordinate; otherwise, <code>false</code>.
 (Type: Boolean)

+### (static) H3DU.Math.colorToLinear(srgb) <a id='H3DU.Math.colorToLinear'></a>

+Converts a color in sRGB to the linear RGB color space, and returns a new vector with the result.

+The sRGB color space is a gamma-corrected red-green-blue color space;
+it <i>roughly</i> differs from linear RGB in having a gamma correction exponent of 1/2.2.

+#### Parameters

+* `srgb` (Type: Array.&lt;Number>)<br>
+    A three- or four-element vector giving the red, green, and blue components, in that order, of an sRGB color.
+The alpha component is either the fourth element in the case of a four-element vector, or 1.0 in the case of a three-element vector.
+Each element in the vector ranges from 0 through 1.

+#### Return Value

+lin A three-element vector giving the red, green, and blue components, in that order, of the given color in linear RGB.The alpha component will be as specified in the "srgb" parameter.
+(Type: Array.&lt;Number>)

+### (static) H3DU.Math.colorTosRGB(lin) <a id='H3DU.Math.colorTosRGB'></a>

+Converts a color in linear RGB to the sRGB color space, and returns a new vector with the result.

+The sRGB color space is a gamma-corrected red-green-blue color space;
+it <i>roughly</i> differs from linear RGB in having a gamma correction exponent of 1/2.2.

+#### Parameters

+* `lin` (Type: Array.&lt;Number>)<br>
+    A three- or four-element vector giving the red, green, and blue components, in that order, of a linear RGB color.
+The alpha component is either the fourth element in the case of a four-element vector, or 1.0 in the case of a three-element vector.
+Each element in the vector ranges from 0 through 1.

+#### Return Value

+lin A four-element vector giving the red, green, blue, and alpha components, in that order, of the given color in the sRGB color space.
+The alpha component will be as specified in the "lin" parameter.
+(Type: Array.&lt;Number>)

 ### (static) H3DU.Math.frustumHasBox(frustum, box) <a id='H3DU.Math.frustumHasBox'></a>